-Neutron Imaging of Electrochemical Systems - Detailed information
+Neutron Radiography of Electrochemical Systems - Detailed information

 Neutron Radiography group is involved in various projects focused on investigating fuel cell and electrolyser operation investigation.
 Another area of investigation includes material development such as synthesis of porous materials.

 Working PrinciplePolymer electrolyte fuel cells (PEFCs) produce electrical energy using hydrogen as a fuel.
 Due to electrochemical reaction Hydrogen cations bond with Oxygen anions forming water as a emission product.
 Fuel cells have already been used in automotive industry as units installed in buses and personal cars.
 Even though efficiency of fuel cells is relatively high, high stack costs and lack of refueling stations is still an obstacle which makes lots of room for research.